 Most of us have a strong sense of local pride.
 As we move rapidly towards a global society, we increasingly value the 'anchor' that our local identity gives us.
 We have pride in both our immediate surroundings, whether it be town or country, and also in feeling that we are part of something that is different, that has a unique sense of place.
-The character of the countryside is an important part of what many of us take pride in.
-It may be that we live in the countryside, or that it provides our workplace.
-It may be that we visit it often, or travel through it.
-It may even be that we have only experienced it through other media literature, art, television.
-But for one or all of these reasons, we identify and take pride in the character of England's countryside.
+The character of the countryside is an important part of what many of us take

-Two examples which show how the key characteristics of the North East combine to create character areas.
+Two examples which show how the key characteristics of the North West combine to create character areas.